Rutuja1923/Scientific-Calculator/README.md

 How to Use Sin, Cos , Tan , Log and Exponential ?
  --First select the number , then click on the desired operation button.

-Hope yoou will find it helpful.
+Hope you will find it helpful.